collaborationFactory/cplace-npm-tools/README.md

               If --force is set, then the update will take place even if the working copies of the parent repos are not clean.

-          --clone|-c:
+            --clone|-c [--depth <depth>] :
                 Clones all parent repos if missing.
+                If --depth is set to a positive integer, a shallow clone with a history truncated to the specified number of commits is created.
                 The --force setting has no effect for this command.

           --branch|-b <name> [--parent <parent-repo-name>] [--push] [--from <branch-name>] Creates a new branch <name> on the topmost repo and all its child repos.
 All affected repos will